Odd Stuff About New Zealand

 New Zealand is not the first country that comes to mind when you think of rocket launches, but as of 2017, Mahia Peninsula in Hawke’s Bay has become the place to be if you want to watch a rocket launch with your own eyes.

-For more things to do in Hawke’s Bay, check out Hawke’s Bay – Guide for Backpackers
+For more things to do in Hawke’s Bay, check out the 10 Hawke’s Bay Must-Dos.

 6. It’s Home to the Longest Place Name in the World